 Moving back to Dun Laoghaire in Dublin, Enda began seeing the swimming areas baths of the city differently, and recognized a bit of Berlin in them.

 “I saw Grand Canal Dock bathed in sunshine while it was pouring rain, and I saw Poolbeg Power Station during one of the most amazing blood-red sunrises,” he explains.
 “I realized that I wanted to record these old decaying structures; character that only developed in its later, crumbling life.
 These, like myself, took several years to find their voice.”

-In his photos, these structures are displayed as evolving, almost living entities with their own personalities.
+In his urban landscape photos, these structures are displayed as evolving, almost living entities with their own personalities.
 They are symbolic of a connection to our past.
 They are an intrinsic part of the Irish landscape, but in time they are consumed by their surroundings.
 To viewers, to those who remember these places, these photos hold a sense of fragile beauty, and the memories of place.